mkoohafkan/arcpyr/README.md

 [![Build Status](https://travis-ci.org/mkoohafkan/arcpyr.svg)](https://travis-ci.org/mkoohafkan/arcpyr)

 An R interface for `arcpy`.
-Relies on the Python interface provided by `PythonInR` to generate function interfaces for a selection of `arcpy` functions and objects.
+Relies on the virtual Python environment provided by `PythonInR` to generate function interfaces for a selection of `arcpy` functions and objects.
 The list of functions is growing, and contributing is easy!
 Look at `initialize.r` to see how to add other tools using either `pyImport` or